 - What support will there be for my child's/young person's overall well being?

 We are committed to helping all children to stay safe and healthy and enjoy their time at the school, and to help them to grow into mature and caring young people who make a positive contribution to the school and the wider community.
-All staff work together with the SENCo, Louise Anderton to provide additional support for pupils with identified behavioural, emotional and social needs.
+All staff work together with the SENCo, Miss Joanne Berry to provide additional support for pupils with identified behavioural, emotional and social needs.
 They also refer to other agencies for pupil and family support.
 The Headteacher has responsibility for child protection and looked after children.

 Young people are encouraged to contribute their views on school life.
 All pupils can give their views to the School Council via their representatives.